claifiifi/boredboard/README.md

 ## Contact

-For any questions or inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please contact [hairyharry0707@gmail.com](mailto:hairyharry0707@gmail.com).

----

-Feel free to customize this README.md file as per your specific requirements and add any additional sections or information that you think would be relevant.